-Rin, founding Youth Ambassador Service (YAS) member, a young person involvement forum within Gwent N-Gage Young Person Service Meaningful inclusion of young people who are, or have been affected by substance use, is fundamental to harm reduction including in the design of services, service provision, policymaking, and forms of advocacy.[76]
-The impact of young people being part of such processes have various knock on effects including ensuring services are relevant, credible and of high quality.[77]
-Their involvement also enables personal benefits too, including the development of a wide range of skills in communication, leadership and professionalism, as well as increased confidence, self-esteem, stability and structure.[78,79]
+Rin, founding Youth Ambassador Service (YAS) member, a young person involvement forum within Gwent N-Gage Young Person Service Meaningful inclusion of young people who are, or have been affected by substance use, is fundamental to harm reduction including in the design of services, service provision, policymaking, and forms of advocacy.
+The impact of young people being part of such processes have various knock effects including ensuring services are relevant, credible and of high quality.
+Their involvement also enables personal benefits too, including the development of a wide range of skills in communication, leadership and professionalism, as well as increased confidence, self-esteem, stability and structure, which can provide the foundations for them to develop and flourish, as they move into adulthood.
+The substance use, is fundamental to harm reduction for services, service provision, policymaking, and forms of such provision, and professional services are relevant, credible and of high quality.

 People with lived and living experience of substance use bring different perspectives to service design, its delivery and related policy.
-Their own experiences can help highlight gaps and flaws within the substance use treatment system, as well across other societal systems that may better harm reduction interventions overall.
+Their own experiences can highlight gaps and flaws within the substance use treatment system, as well across other societal systems that may better harm reduction interventions overall.
 By recognising and utilising a young person's experience and knowledge of navigating systems and their first-hand experience of stigma, enables policymakers, in conjunction with young people, to identify barriers and associated solutions, and therefore develop and design high-level, cost-effective, and equitable services.